 "It’s very exciting for us, as it’s the first time we’re putting the design in the customer’s hands,” explains our Co-Founder Sue Jones when asked about OKA’s first made-to-order seating collection, Tailored by OKA.
-The collection comprises four classic styles, one footstool, four fabric options and 28 colors, so no two pieces ever need look the same.
+The collection comprises nine classic sofa and armchair styles, one footstool, seven fabric options and more than 25 colors, so no two pieces ever need look the same.

-“We’ve always been known for creating modern heirlooms, so it was important that the sofas be exceptionally well-made so they could be loved and passed down for generations,” explains Sue.
+“We’ve always been known for creating modern heirlooms, so it was important that the collection be exceptionally well-made so the pieces could be loved and passed down for generations,” explains Sue.
 “Of course, the key to longevity is quality; they really needed to be as good on the inside as they look on the outside.”

 To ensure quality and ownership, a team with in-depth knowledge of everything from furniture construction to fabric upholstery is responsible for making an entire sofa, a process known in the industry as “frame to finish.”

 When it came to design, the main goal was to keep things simple.
-To create sofas that could truly fit into anyone’s home, regardless of size or style.
-“Each of the four sofas is very different to the other, but what they do have in common is that they are so beautifully uncomplicated and extremely comfortable.
-You can find embellishment and print in our core sofa collection, but with Tailored we really wanted craftsmanship and comfort to take center stage, through the shapes, structure and even the stitching,” says Sue.
+To create seating that could truly fit into anyone’s home, regardless of size or style.
+“Each of the designs is very different to the other, but what they do have in common is that they are so beautifully uncomplicated and extremely comfortable.
+You can find embellishment and print in our core collection, but with Tailored we really wanted craftsmanship and comfort to take center stage, through the shapes, structure and even the stitching,” says Sue.

-All styles are available in four fabrics: Belgian linen (either stonewashed or laundered) and our innovative “clever” velvet and “clever” linen.
-The latter are our latest launches, which have been created to retain the looks and feel of the original fabrics but with increased durability.
-Clever velvet has been designed by a UK-based family business to be invitingly soft and at the same time incredibly resilient.
-The durable material is water-resistant and doesn’t fade, mark or stain, yet has the same luxurious look and feel of traditional velvet.
-This state-of-the-art fabric is crafted in Italy and comes in 10 colors, seven of which are new and designed to complement OKA’s signature color palette and furniture.
+All styles are available in seven fabrics, spanning natural Belgian linen to our "clever" fabrics, as well as wool and linen-wool blends.
+We’re particularly proud of our "clever" offering, which has been created to retain the look and feel of classic velvet and linen but with increased durability—perfect for family homes or those with pets that like to lounge.
+Clever velvet has been designed by a UK-based family business to be invitingly soft and at the same time incredibly resilient; it’s water-resistant and doesn’t fade, mark or stain, yet has the same luxurious look and feel of traditional velvet.
+Clever linen, meanwhile, has been carefully crafted by a specialist weaving mill in Belgium to retain the organic-yet-refined look of natural linen, but with increased durability, colorfastness and moisture-wicking properties.

 I couldn’t be happier with how the collection has turned out and I’m excited to see how the sofas will lend a personal touch to homes in the States.